-At this webinar, co-sponsored by the American Academy of Diplomacy, a group of distinguished former diplomats from three separate U.S. government agencies will discuss their careers in diplomacy.
-They will also offer their unique perspectives on global issues as well as advice for those interested in joining the Foreign Service in a question and answer session moderated by Baker Institute Director and Academy member Ambassador Edward Djerejian and American Academy of Diplomacy President Ambassador Ronald E. Neumann.
+At this webinar, co-sponsored by the American Academy of Diplomacy, a group of distinguished former diplomats from three separate U.S. government agencies discussed their careers in diplomacy.
+They also offered their unique perspectives on global issues as well as advice for those interested in joining the Foreign Service in a question and answer session moderated by Baker Institute Director and Academy member Ambassador Edward Djerejian and American Academy of Diplomacy President Ambassador Ronald E. Neumann.

 Follow @BakerInstitute on Twitter, and join the conversation online with #BakerDiplomacy.